2021 Bangladesh anti-Hindu violence: Legacy

-Bangladesh is a secular country, attacks by Islamist fundamentalists against religious minorities, including Hindus, are sporadic.
+Bangladesh lags behind on religious harmony.
 According to a report from the Bangladesh Jatiya Hindu Mohajote, in 2017 alone, at least 25 Hindu girls and children were raped with 235 temples and idols left vandalized.
-The total number of atrocities against the Hindu community in the year was 6474.
+The total number of atrocities against the Hindu community in the year was 6,474.

-Earlier the same year, anti-Modi protests in Bangladesh quickly turned into anti-Hindu riots with vandalization of several Hindu temples.
-With the constant attacks against Hindu community in Bangladesh, analysts believe that by 2050 "no Hindu will be left in Bangladesh".
+Earlier the same year, anti-Modi protests in Bangladesh quickly turned into anti-Hindu riots with the vandalization of several Hindu temples.
+With the constant attacks against the Hindu community in Bangladesh, analysts believe that by 2050 "no Hindu will be left in Bangladesh".